Oatcake: Plain Web Typography

 Oatcake uses both the font-size and the amount of vertical space above

-and below to provide four visually distinct levels of headings:
+and below to provide three visually distinct levels of headings:

 Level 1 heading